In general, business expenses that are necessary to generate taxable revenues are fully tax deductible.

 Bad debt provisions are only tax deductible if the amount does not exceed the lower of:

 - the arithmetic mean of the bad debts written-off in the past three tax periods, under certain conditions specified in the tax law, and

 - the amount corresponding to 1% of taxable revenues of the tax period.

 In order to take advantage of this deduction, a company must be able to calculate amounts for both tests and then take the lower of the two amounts so calculated.
 If the company is not able to determine the amount for either, the cost of the bad debt provision is not tax deductible until the provision is utilised.

 Costs of bad debts are tax deductible when the debt is finally written-off, provided there is a finalised court procedure, the creditor can demonstrate that it would cost more to pursue the debtor than the debt is worth, or the creditor can demonstrate that it has done everything required by good business practice to try to recover the debt.

-Salaries and other payments relating to employment (e.g. wage compensation, holiday allowances, employer’s social security contributions, long-service awards, severance benefits paid upon retirement, solidarity assistance, reimbursement of business related expenses) are generally fully tax deductible.
+Salaries and other payments relating to employment (e.g. wage compensation, holiday allowances, employer’s social security contributions, long-service awards, severance benefits paid upon retirement, solidarity assistance, reimbursement of business-related expenses) are generally fully tax deductible.

 Under certain conditions, a tax-deductible allowance for voluntary supplementary pension insurance may apply, of up to 24% of compulsory contributions for pension and disability insurance for insured employees, but may not exceed EUR 2,390 annually per employee.
 This amount is reconciled each year and amounts to EUR 2,903.66 for the year 2022.
 Moreover, the utilisation of the allowance is limited to the tax base of the tax period.